VesnaBozic/design-patterns/README.md

  Deals with the elements in the system - how they are created.

- Some of the patterns : Constructor, Factory, Abstract, Prototype, Singleton, Builder.
+ Some of the patterns : Factory, Abstract, Prototype, Singleton, Builder.

 #### STRUCTURAL